edsilv/aframe-workshop/README.md

 **Goals**

 - Upload `assets/markers/upload/0.png` to create a custom marker here: https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html
+- Download the generated .patt file and add to `assets/markers`
 - Use this custom marker in your scene instead of the Hiro marker preset

 **Notes**